Denizmelek/GitHub-repository-Test/README.md

 # My First Web page Hosted with Netlify
-A web page is built on HTML and CSS.
+A web page is built on HTML, CSS, and JS.

 # Description
 Created a single web page and hosted it on the Netlify platform for test purposes.